 Solar Roof Pump FAQ's

-How About A Back-Up Plan to DRAIN Dangerous & Damaging Ponding Water on your Roof?
+How About Great Back-Up Plan to DRAIN Dangerous & Damaging Ponding Water from Your Flat Roof?

-FIRST before you ask any questions here is more information on The Roof Sentinel Solar Powered Roof Drain Pump:
+More information about The Roof Sentinel Solar Powered Roof Drain Pump:

-The Roof Sentinel Solar Powered Roof Pump is the ultimate in simplicity; however, many years of engineering and updates have gone into this unique design by a licensed roofing contractor and a team solar engineers.
-The roof Sentinel Solar Roof Pump is the first ponding pump on the market with patent pending Smart-Chip technology.
+The Patented Roof Sentinel Solar Powered Roof Pump is the ultimate in simplicity; however, many years of engineering and updates have gone into this unique design by a licensed roofing contractor and a team solar engineers.
+The Roof Sentinel Solar Roof Pump is the first ponding pump on the market with patented Smart-Chip technology.
 Even some competitors are now attempting to copy this protected technology.
 But there is only one Roof Sentinel!
 No company can match our technology and spun aluminum casing with DuPont’s new reflective powder coated surface.

-Depending on the surface of the roof, the Roof Sentinel Solar Powered Roof Drain Pump is automatically actuated when the water reaches a depth of 1” to 1-1/2” (Basically, in the middle area of the unit’s connection bib).
+Depending on the surface of the roof, the Roof Sentinel Solar Powered Roof Drain Pump is automatically actuated when the water reaches a depth of 1 ¾” (Basically, in the middle area of the unit’s connection bib).
 For shallower depths you will need the patent pending Sentinel Spun Aluminum Pan Sump Flashing, which will need to be installed by a roofing professional.
 The pump can remove up to about 400 gallons of water per hour through the siphon effect.
 For more information please see our page on The Siphon Effect.
-In most cases it will drain down to 3/8”-1/2” depending on several factors including the roof surface.
+In most cases it will drain down to 1/8”-1/2” depending on several factors including the roof surface.

 Q: How do I install my Sentinel Solar Roof Pump?